mathewgomas-alfred/mathewgomas.io/user_manual/python_scripting/krita_python_plugin_howto.rst

 X-Krita-Manual
  An Optional Value that will point to the manual item.
 This is shown in the Python Plugin manager.
 If it's `an HTML file it'll be shown as rich text <https://doc.qt.io/qt-5/richtext-html-subset.html>`_, if not, it'll be shown as plain text.
 Name
- The name that will show up in the Python Plugin Manager Comment
+ The name that will show up in the Python Plugin Manager.
+Comment
  The description that will show up in the Python Plugin Manager.